 - I would pay to level the old wooden floor.

 - Do what you need to to gain a few inches everywhere.
 Five people spend a lot of time in this 12x15 foot home comfortably.

-Jackie Craven, Architecture Guide, says:*What a delightful and unusual house!
+Jackie Craven, About.com Architecture, says:*What a delightful and unusual house!
 The big bay window does hint at the Queen Anne style, but that wonderful mansard roof is a common feature of the Second Empire style.
 Of course, those exuberant Victorian architects combined features from many styles.

 Here some more houses with mansard roofs: The Mansard Roof and the Second Empire Style